Blaž Kavčič

-Blaž Kavčič (born 5 March 1987) is a Slovenian tennis coach and former professional player.
+Blaž Kavčič (/sl/; born 5 March 1987) is a Slovenian tennis coach and a former professional player.
 He was the highest ranked Slovenian male player ever, achieving a career-high of World No. 68 in August 2012, until Aljaž Bedene began to play for Slovenia again in January 2018, overtaking him with a career high ranking of 49.
 He became the first Slovenian ATP singles player to: achieve a Top 100 ranking, win a Grand Slam main draw match and perform at the Summer Olympics.
 He became the second Slovene ATP player earning over 2 million US dollars in prize money and is the second highest ever paid male Slovene player in history after Aljaž Bedene.

 Tennis career

 2005–2007: Turning pro, Davis Cup debut

 Kavčič turned professional in 2005 playing exclusively on the ATP Futures and ATP Challenger Series circuit for three seasons.

 In 2006, Kavčič made his Davis Cup debut for Slovenia.